Satanist convicted of disrupting government meeting

-A Florida religious freedom activist and self-proclaimed Satanist has been convicted of disrupting a government meeting.
+A Florida religious freedom activist and self-proclaimed Satanist who objects to prayers before government meetings has been convicted of disrupting a meeting.

 The Pensacola News Journal reports that a judge found David Suhor guilty this week of trespassing and resisting arrest and sentenced him to three months of probation.